Top 10 Real Estate Websites in the U.S. (2023)

 What's more, the top iBuyer, Opendoor, is not ranked as a leading real estate website despite its 1.3% U.S. residential market share.

-Compass has 5.6% of residential real estate market share in the United States but ranks 16th in traffic (1.9 average monthly organic visitors).
+Compass has 5.6% of residential real estate market share in the United States but still has not cracked the top ten websites in terms of monthly visitors.

 A lot of local real estate companies carry IDX feeds.
 In fact, CRMLS in California claims that it distributes 22,000 property listing feeds to agent-owned websites.
 Many of these small players get less than 10K visitors/month.
 Still, it's worth keeping an eye on as the dominant players could slowly bleed organic traffic as data becomes more democratized and decentralized - a death by a thousand cuts (of sorts).